The sky is equated with things pertaining to the divine.

 - Whenever a character in the Underworld "finishes their business," a bright light will appear over the Underworld's fires that they can follow upward to join almighty Zeus in paradise.

 - In Star Trek: Deep Space Nine, the Bajoran religion states that their gods, the Prophets, live in the Celestial Temple above the skies of Bajor.
-In the pilot episode "Emissary," the Temple turns out to be a wormhole that terminates in the Bajoran solar system that Sufficiently Advanced Aliens traveled through.
+In the pilot episode "Emissary," the Temple turns out to be a wormhole that terminates in the Bajoran solar system and is inhabited by Sufficiently Advanced Aliens.

-- Of all the places in Greece they could have lived, the Greek Gods decided to seat their thrones on the highest mountain in the nation, Mount Olympus, placing the gods on the point closest to the heavens.
+- Of all the places in Greece they could have lived, the Greek Gods decided to seat their thrones on the highest mountain in the country, Mount Olympus, placing the gods on the point closest to the heavens.
+They are otherwise described as "of the heavens", clearly connecting them to other indo-european traditions.

 - In Norse Mythology, Asgard, the realm of the gods, is said to be one level up on the world tree Yggdrasil from Midgard, the realm of mortals (i.e. Earth).